 FAQ’S FOR MANITOBA PROVINCIAL NOMINEE PROGRAM

 The Manitoba Provincial Nominee program is an immigration program.
 It allows the government of Manitoba to recruit and assess immigrants who are best suited to contribute to the province’s economy and who intend to live and work in Manitoba.
 The MB PNP seeks out potential immigrants who are good candidates for Manitoba but who otherwise may not qualify under Canada’s immigration criteria.
-An applicant nominated by Manitoba should receive favourable and prompt consideration from Citizenship and Immigration Canada as long as they comply with medical and statutory requirements.
+An applicant nominated by Manitoba should receive favorable and prompt consideration from Citizenship and Immigration Canada as long as they comply with medical and statutory requirements.
 There are two categories of immigrants under the Provincial Nominee program.
 One is skilled workers and the other is business immigrants.
 This application kit has information and forms for skilled workers; that is, individuals with a combination of education, training and experience that allow them to contribute to and benefit from Manitoba’s economic growth.
 Information on the Manitoba Provincial Nominee program for business is available on the Internet at www.immigratemanitoba.com or by contacting Manitoba Labour and Immigration at (Canada 001) 204-945-2806.

 Under the MB PNP for skilled workers, Manitoba recruits, screens and nominates prospective immigrants with the skills to fill specific Manitoba labour market requirements.
 If you are a skilled worker and are interested in living and working in Manitoba, you have the best chance of being nominated if: